-- Describe dietary management for different chronic disorders based on biochemical parameters and activity like mild, moderate and sedentary. - Plan diet for various diseases by considering the biochemical parameters. - Prepare planned diet and sensory evaluating it. - Counsel the patients depending on their disease conditions.

-Dietary management as per the biochemical parameters.
-Planning and preparation of the diet for the following conditions;
+- Explain dietary management for different chronic disorders based on biochemical parameters and activity like mild, moderate and sedentary. - Plan diet for various diseases by considering the biochemical parameters. - Prepare planned diet and sensory evaluating it. - Counsel the patients depending on their disease conditions. - 1.
+Dietary management as per the biochemical parameters. - 2.
+Planning and preparation of the diet for the following conditions: Hepatitis; Hepatic coma, Chronic pancreatitis; Chronic renal failure; Renal Glomerulonephritis; Atherosclerosis (fat restricted diet); hypercholesteremia; Hypertension; AIDS